rubystarashe/nuxt3-pinia/README.md

-# nuxt3-pinia
+# nuxt3 pinia

-A module that helps you easily and powerfully use the Pinia state repository in your Nuxt3 environment.
+A nuxt3 module that helps you easily and powerfully use the Pinia state repository.
-Provides state value preservation through web storage, and additional options for specifying expiration times and versions of state values for better utilization.
+Provides state value preservation through web storage(localstorage, sessionstorage), and additional options for specifying expiration times and versions of state values for better utilization.

 Easy to use!
 1. When you create a store folder and create a status store module, the Pinia store is automatically created globally.
-2. Provides an auto-imported global function to provide easy access to the store without any setup/init
+2. Provides auto-imported global functions to easy access to the store without any setup/init
 3. Multilayer directories are also automatically recognized, allowing store access through automatically generated distinguished names
 4. Auto-imported Nuxt3 global APIs such as useState can be utilized